AustenBaker/Maintenance-Ticket-Software/project/README.md

 - The Back end can be run by executing `node server` in another shell from the project folder.
 To run our database, download mongodb and type “mongod”.

 # Running Tests
-- To run the back end test run the following line of code.
+- To run the front end test cd into client folder and run `npm test`
-`npm run backend-tests`
+- To run the back end test run `npm run backend-tests`

 # Common `git` commands